Louisiana State University Tiger Marching Band: Awards and International Performances

 In the fall of 1997, the band directors of the Southeastern Conference unanimously voted for the LSU Tiger Marching Band as the best marching band in the SEC, according to a survey by the Northwest Arkansas Times.
 In 2002, the marching band won the Sudler Trophy, a one-time award given to the nation's best marching bands.

-Three women have led Tiger Band as drum majors: Kristie Smith (1999), Mindy Hebert (2000), and Mary Bahlinger (2014).
+Four women have led the Tiger Band as drum majors: Kristie Smith (1999), Mindy Hebert (2000), Mary Bahlinger (2014), and Catherine Mansfield (2025).

 The band continues to be a celebrated part of the university community, with some members having reported being asked for autographs.
 The look of the band has been memorialized in a set of 17 miniature, hand-painted figurines that include the different members of the band and that sell for almost $400.
 One group of fans has even chosen to memorialize the band's Pregame performance by creating shirts with the first four notes of the band's fanfare.
 On Saturday, October 11, 2008, ESPN announced that the Tiger Band won first place in a competition amongst university bands from Auburn, Clemson, Florida, Georgia, Texas, and USC.
 Each band played a version of John Williams's Indiana Jones theme, and ESPN posted the videos online for fans to vote.
 At halftime during the 2009 home football game against Vanderbilt, the band was inducted into the Louisiana Music Hall of Fame.

 In 2010, the LSU Golden Girls performed in Hong Kong as part of the Chinese New Year celebration, marking the first-ever international performance by the Golden Band from Tigerland.
 The Tiger Band added another international performance in 2014 when all 325 members traveled to Dublin, Ireland, to perform in the St. Patrick's Day Parade.

 On Game Day, the band makes its way through the campus towards Victory Hill and Tiger Stadium.